 Archiving to PST

-This article explains how to configure a PST archive job for a selected storage in order to export your data to PST files.
+This article explains how to configure a PST archive job for a selected storage in order to export your Exchange data (mailboxes, public folders, etc.) to PST files.
 The PST archive job will create a separate PST file for each mailbox and public folder included in the job.

 Before you proceed with this job, make sure you are aware of all the limitations that apply to the PST files.
 If you also intend to import your archived data back to the program at some point in time in the future, you need to create a standard archive job instead.

 Make also sure that your machine will be turned on long enough for the job to complete.
 As opposed to backup jobs, the archive job cannot be stopped at some point and resumed later.
 Once the job starts, it must be completed; otherwise, the archive will become corrupted.

 To create a new PST archive job, you can:

 - go to the Jobs tab and select New > Archive storage to PST (Fig. 1.); or

 - go to the Storages tab and either select a storage and then click the Archive to PST button on the top menu, or right-click the storage and choose Archive to PST from the shortcut menu (Fig. 2.).

 The New PST archive job wizard will open (Fig. 3.).
 The wizard consists of the following steps that will guide you through the configuration of the archive job: